awsdocs/amazon-efs-user-guide/doc_source/API_DescribeMountTargets.md

 \(Optional\) Opaque pagination token returned from a previous `DescribeMountTargets` operation \(String\)\.
 If present, it specifies to continue the list from where the previous returning call left off\.

  ** [MaxItems](#API_DescribeMountTargets_RequestSyntax) **   <a name="efs-DescribeMountTargets-request-MaxItems"></a>
 \(Optional\) Maximum number of mount targets to return in the response\.
-Currently, this number is automatically set to 10\.
+Currently, this number is automatically set to 10, and other values are ignored\.
+The response is paginated at 10 per page if you have more than 10 mount targets\.
 Valid Range: Minimum value of 1\.

  ** [MountTargetId](#API_DescribeMountTargets_RequestSyntax) **   <a name="efs-DescribeMountTargets-request-MountTargetId"></a>